 This screen shows the current time and date for the instrument, as well as the temperature scale.
-The temperature mode can be changed from this screen, but the time cannot be changed unless the RGA software is closed.
+The temperature mode can be changed from this screen, but the time cannot be changed unless the MGA software is closed.
 This can be done through the following steps:

-Manually Setting the Time
+Manually Setting the Time, Date, and Time Zone

-- 1. Log in to the RGA touch screen using the supervisor access code (by default, this code is '2'). - 2.
-Access the Instrument Setup $\rightarrow$ General Setup menu. - 3.
+- 1. Log in to the PGA 3510 touch screen using the supervisor access code (by default, this code is '2'). - 2.
+Access the Instrument Setup \rightarrow General Setup menu. - 3.
 Select "Shut Down Software" followed by "Yes". - 4.
 The program will shut down and a Windows CE screen will appear. - 5.
 Click the time in the lower right corner (press the stylus in this corner if the time does not automatically appear). - 6.
-Set the time and date to the desired settings - 7.
+Set the time, date, and time zone to the desired settings - 7.
 Select "OK" - 8.
 Double-click on the "SaveRegs" icon. - 9.
 Select "OK" from the Registry Save Complete notification. - 10.
 Turn the instrument off and wait for the screen to turn off. - 11.
 Turn the instrument back on. - 12.
 The instrument will automatically boot up as a gas analyzer with the IP address that has been manually entered.